Nathan-Vandevoort/ENVY/README.md

 3. It's **VERY IMPORTANT** that the envy folder is at the root of your zdrive.
 It should look like `Z:/envy`

+## Requirements
+Envy was built for the Gnomon campus and such has no gaurentee to work in other environments without some customization.
+Here are the major requirements:
+- Some sort of network attached storage drive/partition which is unique to each user
+- Some sort of network attached storage which all users have access to
+- User's machines must be running Windows
+- At least Python 3.10 on User's machines
+- All User machines must be on the same LAN

+## Resources
+I created a discord servers for users to get in touch with me and report bugs.
+Feel free to [join](https://discord.gg/r259susGAS)!

 ## Usage
 Using envy is also very simple.
 The following section will be split in usage for Maya and Houdini feel free to skip to which ever section you require.